Demonware/stepford/docs/index.rst

 Overview
 ========

-Integration testing is generally a pain in the tits.
+Integration testing is generally a pain.
 Stepford attempts to alleviate as much of that pain as possible for apps requiring integration with the Facebook Graph API.
 Stepford is a Python implementation of the Facebook test user API as defined at https://developers.facebook.com/docs/test_users.